Skip to main content

 Sec.
 2-970.19.
 Staff.

 The director of the public works department or the director's designee shall provide clerical and administrative services for the commission.
-Additional City staff involvement may include, but is not limited to, city manager’s office, finance department, and/or city planning and development department.
+Additional City staff involvement may include, but is not limited to, city manager's office, finance department, neighborhoods department, and/or city planning and development department.

 Sec.
 2-970.20.
 Rules and procedures.

-The commission shall have the authority to adopt rules and procedures not otherwise inconsistent with anything herein to govern its operation.
+The commission shall have the authority to adopt rules and procedures not otherwise inconsistent with anything herein to govern its operation, including but not limited to, policies and procedures for governing the administrative adjudication system.

 Sec.
 2-970.21.
-Parking Policy designated meetings.
+Specialized focus meetings.

-(a) The Multi-Modal Transportation Commission shall hold quarterly meetings dedicated to parking policy matters.
-These meeting will follow the commission’s regular monthly meeting schedule.
+(b)These meetings will follow the commission's regular monthly meeting schedule.

 Section 3.
 That this ordinance shall take effect immediately upon its passage and approval.